smarinovic/smarinovic.github.io/_posts/2020-05-17-SLAE-exam-assessment-01.md

 ## Prototype ##

-To get idea how bind shell works and which syscalls are used, we can create bind shell code in C.
+To get idea how bind shell works and which syscalls are used/needed, we can create prototye of bind shell code in C.
-After a bit of research, the simplest bind shell is following:

 ```
 #define _GNU_SOURCE # added to avoid gcc's implicit declaration of function warning
 #include <unistd.h>